 Two significant events were inscribed in the circuit history books during May 2018: On May 2, it was announced that the final corner will be named after active rider and multiple-time Champion Jorge Lorenzo, and the day after, May 3, the circuit was officially renamed in honor of the legendary Spanish motorcyclist Ángel Nieto, who passed away in 2017.

 Valentino Rossi is the rider with the most premier class wins on this circuit, while Jorge Lorenzo currently holds the circuit record

-- Click here to view all events at Circuito de Jerez
+- More events will be added when information is available.
+Click here to view all events at Circuito de Jerez

 Circuito de Jerez is located in Andalusia, in the south of Spain.

 - The closest airport is Jerez International Airport (XRY), which is close to the town of Jerez de la Frontera and the circuit.
 It is served by both discount carriers such as Ryanair (Barcelona and London Stansted), EasyJet (Berlin, London Gatwick) and Vueling (Barcelona, Bilbao, Palma de Mallorca) and full-service airlines, including Iberia (Madrid).

 - You can also take a train from Madrid and many other cities to Jerez.
 Click here for routes and bookings.